SolidLabResearch/solid-identity-manager/showcase-app/test-cases.md

   - Log in using profile's credentials.
   - Verify that upon redirect to the main page, the app is authenticated.

-### 12. Displays logged in profile's WebID when available
+### 12. Displays logged in profile's WebID name when available

 - **Description**: Test if the WebID's name is displayed.
 - **Test Steps**: